At the risk of sounding a little grandiose, I’m going to make a bold statement here: Buffalo baked chicken wings deserve a renaissance.

-*Author’s note: You’re going to want to go ahead and make some homemade ranch dressing for this one.
+*Author’s note: You’re going to want to go ahead and make some keto ranch dressing for this one.
 Planning on serving these at a party?
-Consider a few of these low carb appetizers as well.
+Consider a few of these keto appetizers as well.
 Looking for keto wings?
 Check out the recommended ingredient swaps on my recipe card.

 On your phone?
 Check out my web story here.